Brazilian Laws

 2004-08-28

-THE DECISION OF THE STANDING COMMITTEE OF THE NATIONAL PEOPLE’S CONGRESS ABOUT AMENDING THE NEGOTIABLE INSTRUMENTS LAW OF THE PEOPLE’S REPUBLIC OF CHINA
+THE DECISION OF THE STANDING COMMITTEE OF THE NATIONAL PEOPLE’S CONGRESS ABOUT AMENDING THE FISHERY LAW OF THE PEOPLE’S REPUBLIC OF CHINA

 Standing Committee of the National People’s Congress